run-house/runhouse/docs/runhouse-in-your-stack.rst

 ML engineers can reproduce a failed production run locally by copying the dispatch code, quickly debug and iterate, then push the changes.
 This approach is much faster than the traditional 20+ minute cycles required to rebuild and rerun orchestrator pipelines.

-There's many clever patterns that Runhouse enables in conjunction with orchestrators that saves time and money.
+There are many clever patterns that Runhouse enables in conjunction with orchestrators that save time and money.

-* Reusing of the same compute across multiple tasks, while separating the steps in the orchestrator for clarity.
+* Reusing of the same compute across multiple tasks while separating the steps in the orchestrator for clarity.
 For instance, avoiding the I/O overhead of repeatedly writing/reading data for each step of an Argo/Kubeflow pipeline.
 * Sharing a single service to be shared across multiple orchestrator pipelines.
 For instance, a single embeddings service can be used by multiple pipelines.
-* Maintaining a single orchestrator, but dispatch each pipeline step to aribitrary clusters, regions, or even clouds.
+* Maintaining a single orchestrator, but dispatching each pipeline step to arbitrary clusters, regions, or even clouds.
 For instance, do pre-processing on AWS, but GPU training on GCP where you have quota/credits.
 * Catching and handling errors natively from the orchestrator node, since the orchestrator runtime is a Python-based driver for the execution.
 For instance, on fail due to OOM, launch a larger box and rerun.

 Distributed frameworks (e.g. Ray, Spark, Elixr)